 Prior to YouTube, the majority of video marketing was done through ads and commercials run on live TV or through individual websites.
-In 2005, YouTube opened up new doors in the storytelling arena by offering a consolidated platform in which brands and individuals could post video content.
+In 2005, YouTube opened up new doors in the visual storytelling arena by offering a consolidated platform in which brands and individuals could post visual content.
 YouTube quickly became the world's largest video sharing platform.
+Visual storytelling creates a narrative using media (graphics, video, photography, or other illustrations.)
+Visual storytelling presents ideas in a cohesive, easy to understand way, that will hold the attention of your audience.
+As a visual storyteller, it's important to understand how to use platforms like Youtube to your advantage.

-This changed the video marketing scene.
-In addition to growing the accessibility of the video and lowering the cost, YouTube changed how content creators viewed brand videos.
+Youtube changed the visual storytelling because it gave digital marketers a platform to develop long-form visual content.
+In addition to growing the accessibility of video and lowering the cost, YouTube changed how content creators viewed brand videos.
 Brands could now have their own channels.
-They no longer were ads and videos interrupting other content, brand videos became the content.
+They no longer just used ads and videos interrupting other content, brand videos became the content.
 This shift also marked a shift in strategy for videos to become more engaging and tell a story, rather than push a product.

-As video marketing has developed, we have moved farther and farther away from product centered videos and move further into the storytelling arena.
+As visual storytelling has developed, we have moved farther and farther away from product centered videos and move further into the storytelling arena.
 The most engaging videos, and the ones that get the most views, are the ones that share with the audience something they want to know.
+The videos that rank the best create a visual story.
 Read on to learn about how YouTube opened doors to telling engaging brand narratives through video and the best ways to share those stories through other social media sites.

 The content produced on YouTube should either be entertaining or practical.
-Creators should avoid making a video that sounds like an extended commercial.
+Creators should avoid making a video that sounds like an extended commercial because your audience will click out so fast.
 If a video is about a product, it should be answering a common question or explaining something new.
 How-to videos created by a product producer are a good way to integrate your product into your videos.
 This also develops your brand persona as being helpful and concerned about your consumers and the ease at which they can use your product.
+These types of videos should focus on providing your audience with the solution they are searching for.

-In terms of brand storytelling these are the kinds of videos that really develop your brand narrative.
-Brand films share a brand narrative in an indirect way by demonstrating it rather than telling it.
+In terms of visual storytelling these are the kinds of videos that really develop your brand narrative.
+Visual storytelling films share a brand narrative in an indirect way by demonstrating it rather than telling it.
+They are telling a story.

-Part of transmedia storytelling is sharing different sides of your brand in a way that backs up a common overarching narrative.
+Part of Transmedia visual storytelling is sharing different sides of your brand in a way that backs up a common overarching narrative.
+Each video or story will work together by using visual storytelling marketing.

 Lyft uses their videos to demonstrate different sides of their brand persona, all while supporting their overarching brand narrative.
 Two examples of very different videos that share a common theme are their documentary series “Undercover Lyft” and their animated short “Life Is Better When You Share the Ride”.

-Both of these videos are successful with their viewers.
-The Chance the Rapper episode of “Undercover Lyft" gained 2.1M views and the “Life is Better When You Share the Ride” video got 7.7M views.
+Both of these videos are successful with their audience because they create a story.
+The Chance the Rapper episode of “Undercover Lyft" gained 2.1M views and the “Life is Better When You Share the Ride” video got 7.7M views, a great example of visual storytelling.
 The videos are very different, from their videography style, to the topic, to the narrative style, yet the creators frame them around the same brand narrative.

-The common theme these two videos share is that both are about how drivers and passengers connect to create a ride sharing community.
+The common visual story these two videos share is that both are about how drivers and passengers connect to create a ride sharing community.
 It supports the narrative that Lyft does more than just get you from point A to point B, Lyft fosters a community.
+These storytelling techniques provide value and a visual narrative.

 Additionally, looking at brand persona, the differences in the videos demonstrate two different sides of the Lyft brand persona, one being young and fun and the other being caring and thoughtful.
 These two personas are not mutually exclusive, and one does not contradict the other.
-Because of this, when you watch both the videos you have a better understanding of who Lyft is as a character.
-Showing the two sides makes Lyft feel more 3 dimensional and human.
+Because of this, when you watch both videos you have a better understanding of who Lyft is as a character.
+This example of visual storytelling makes Lyft feel more 3 dimensional and human.

-The key to making successful YouTube video for your brand is showing what your audience wants to see and not being too direct with your brand story.
+The key to successful visual storytelling is showing your audience what you are about and not being too direct with your story.
 These stories demonstrate a brand narrative but not in an explicit way.
+Visual storytelling is a clever way to connect with your audience and still be marketing your brand at the same time.

 With the amount of content available to social media users today, simply creating a stellar video is not enough.
-Content creators need to be able to reach your audience effectively.
-Adapting your YouTube videos for social media platforms like Facebook, Instagram, and Twitter can be a powerful way to repurpose content to maximize views and engagement.
+Digital marketers need to connect with their audience.
+But in order to do that, marketers need to be able to reach the audience effectively.
+Adapting YouTube videos for social media platforms like Facebook, Instagram, and Twitter can be a powerful way to repurpose content to maximize views and engagement.

 The simplest method for sharing your YouTube video across social media sites is to capture a still from the video and post it as a photo.
 You can then use the caption of your post as a means to link through to the full video.